Hans-Beerman/Deurnode_ESP32-PoE/README.md

     - A relais controlled output (max.
 250V AC/10A)
     - A FET based output based on Polu Breakout A4988.

 The FET can handle max DC 55V/35 A. In that case the FET most likely must be kept cool by means of a small cool block.
+By means of two jumpers FET can be used completely isolated from circuitboard or not.
+If not, the 12V available on the board is used for the FET.

 - SPI based RFID reader connection
 - Step motor output